Online Algorithms with Unreliable Guidance: Proofs and Algorithms for Online Bipartite Matching

-\begin{proof} Fix a ranking $\sigma$ and fix a guidance sequence $\gamma$ where the good and bad guides think the problem instance is $(G, \pi)$.
-We consider two runs: $\bipAlg(\tau, G, \pi, \sigma)$ and $\bipAlg(\tau, G', \pi, \sigma)$ under the exact same guidance sequence $\gamma$, call $M$ and $M'$ their respective output matchings.
+\lemNodeRemoval* \begin{proof} Fix a ranking $\sigma$ and fix a guidance sequence $\gamma$ where the guide thinks the problem instance is $(G, \pi)$.
+We consider two runs: $\bipalg(\tau, G, \pi, \sigma)$ and $\bipalg(\tau, G', \pi, \sigma)$ under the exact same guidance sequence $\gamma$, call $M$ and $M'$ their respective output matchings.
 We will show that $M'$ has a size no greater than $M$.
 If $M$ and $M'$ have equal sizes then the subclaim holds.
 Otherwise, let $C$ be an alternating chain between $M$ and $M'$.
 We will now show that $x$ is an extremity of $C$.
 We define the node $u$ such that

 We now distinguish between two cases and show that $x$ is an extremity of $C$ in both: either (1) $u$ is matched in both $M$ and $M'$ or (2) $u$ is matched in one of them and not in the other.\\ We first consider case (1).
 Then call $v \in V$ and $v' \in V$ the nodes such that $\{u, v\} \in M$ and $\{u, v'\} \in M'$, it holds $v \neq v'$ by assumption.
 One of $v$ or $v'$ was not available to match for one of the matchings $M$ and $M'$.
 Assuming that both $v$ and $v'$ are nodes of $G'$ (i.e., $v \neq x$ and $v' \neq x$), we obtain that one of $v$ or $v'$ was already matched earlier, contradicting the assumption that $u$ is the node of $C \cap U$ with earliest arrival time.
 We deduce that $v = x$, proving the claim in case (1).\\ We now consider case (2) where $u$ is matched in only one of $M$ or $M'$ but not in the other.
 Assuming that $u$ is a node in both $G$ and $G'$, then $N(u)$ was empty at the time $u$ was revealed for the matching that did not match $u$; calling $v \in V$ the node that is matched with $u$ in the other matching, $v$ was therefore matched earlier which contradicts the assumption that $u$ is the node with earliest arrival time in $C$.
 We deduce that $u$ is not in both $G$ and $G'$, therefore $u=x$ and $x$ is an extremity of $C$.\\ As $x$ is an extremity of $C$, we deduce that $|M' \cap C| \le |M \cap C|$.
 Finally, we proved that $x$ is an extremity of any alternating chain which implies that there is at most one alternating chain, proving that $|M'| \le |M|$.